Facilities Use Policy

 Complaints about the facility will be handled first by the agency supervisor, staff or area librarian when appropriate.
 The Library Director has the authority to issue final determinations consistent with the Library mission and this policy.

-To reserve a meeting room or exterior space an applicant must complete a contract which must also be signed by a representative of the library agency where the interior or exterior space is located.
-The applicant may call to determine whether a particular time slot is open, but the reservation does not take effect until the application has been submitted, approved by the library agency representative and the fee for use (if applicable--see fees) has been received.
-Only a person of legal age may sign an application.
+To reserve a meeting room or exterior space an applicant must complete a contract an online application which must also be approved by a representative of the library agency where the interior or exterior space is located.
+The applicant may call to determine whether a particular time slot is open, but the reservation does not take effect until the application has been submitted, approved by the library agency representative and the fee for use (if applicable) has been received.
+Only a person of legal age may submit an application.

 The applicant is responsible for: